-Double Threat: Canadian Jews, the Military, and WWII.
+Double Threat: Canadian Jews, the Military, and World War II.

 Over 190 received military honours for bravery.
 Nearly 450 did not come home.
 You can find Canadian Jewish military graves from WWll, in all corners of the world, including the large cemeteries of Normandy, as well as in Germany, England, and Holland…plus in far-flung places such as Iceland, Ghana, Libya, and Crete.

-As we mark the 72nd anniversary of the end of the war, and Remembrance Day 2017, Ellin Bessner tells us who these Jewish Canadian fighters were, why they went, and what their lives were like as Jews, both here in Canada and in the barracks and on the battlefield.
+Ellin Bessner tells us who these Jewish Canadian fighters were, why they went, and what their lives were like as Jews in Canada, and in the barracks, and on the battlefield.

 It is published by the University of Toronto Press, and is on sale at fine booksellers across Canada and the US, including Indigo/Chapters, Amazon and Target.